CRN and Blue Card Exemption for Foster Carers in Queensland: What You Need First

 How to Get Your CRN from the Department of Transport and Main Roads

-If you do not hold a Queensland driver's licence — because you moved from interstate recently, do not drive, or your licence is from another state — you will need to obtain a Queensland proof of age card from TMR before you can proceed with your Blue Card application.
-This is the step that most commonly delays interstate movers and people who do not drive.
+If you do not hold a Queensland driver's licence — because you moved from interstate recently, do not drive, or your licence is from another state — contact TMR to confirm which identity document or process you need to obtain a CRN before proceeding with your Blue Card application.
+Resolve this step early so it does not delay the rest of the application.

 There is no fee for obtaining or confirming your CRN.
 The delay is administrative, not financial — but it is a real bottleneck if you leave it until after you have already enrolled with a Licensed Care Service.